-- Executive Committee (members: Greg Barnett, Shawn Smith, Owen Wentworth and Mike Neswold): This committee meets as necessary to discuss issues, coordinates the Board involvement in assessing areas of overall risk that include but are not limited to: the ability to pursue strategic goals, compliance with legal requirements including licensing and mandatory reporting laws, fiscal accountability/governance, insurance and liability issues, and contracting practices.
-This board also serves as the board development committee. - Finance and Audit Committee (members: Owen Wentworth, Jason Smith, Sid Miller, Peter Amico and Lien Davis): The Finance Committee is responsible for ensuring financial accountability of CBCCF.
-This committee oversees the budget development, manages the Request for Procurement process for the third party audit and reviews the annual budget set forth. - Performance and Quality Improvement and Risk Oversight Committee (members: Shawn Smith, Mike Neswold and the two ex-officio Provider Advisory Board members Terri Balliet and Greg Zyblut): This committee is responsible for oversight of the management and implementation of the plan, reviews performance measures and goals, client outcomes and provides support.
+- Executive Committee (members: Greg Barnett, Owen Wentworth, Susie Oliver, Mark Jackson, Jason Smith, and Sara Meyers): This committee meets monthly to discuss issues, coordinates the Board involvement in assessing areas of overall risk that include but are not limited to: the ability to pursue strategic goals, compliance with legal requirements including licensing and mandatory reporting laws, fiscal accountability/governance, insurance and liability issues, and contracting practices.
+This Board also serves as the Board Development Committee. - Finance and Audit Committee (members: Owen Wentworth, Jason Smith, Sid Miller, Peter Amico and Lien Davis): The Finance Committee is responsible for ensuring financial accountability of CBCCF.
+This committee oversees the budget development, manages the Request for Procurement process for the third party audit and reviews the annual budget set forth. - Performance and Quality Improvement and Risk Oversight Committee (members: Shawn Smith, Mike Neswold, Peter Amico, Angela Folger and the two ex-officio Provider Advisory Board members Terri Balliet and Greg Zyblut): This committee is responsible for oversight of the management and implementation of the plan, reviews performance measures and goals, client outcomes and provides support.

 Provider Advisory Board: All CBCCF service providers, subcontractors and network partners are invited to participate in the Provider Board which meets bi-monthly.
-The meeting agenda is structured to explore issues related to network performance and to identify and develop solutions to overcome any barriers or mitigate any concerns pertaining to the quality care or services.
+The meeting agenda is structured to explore issues related to network performance and to identify and develop solutions to overcome any barriers or mitigate any concerns pertaining to quality of care or services.
 The ongoing opportunity to share strategies and address challenges builds a cohesive provider network and leads to innovative new practices.
 The Provider Advisory Board is chaired by a service provider.